RosettaCommons/documentation/rosetta_basics/structural_concepts/atomtree-overview.md

 This document was written 18 Sep 2007 by Ian W. Davis and last updated 18 Sep 2007.

-The relevant code is in core::kinematics and core::kinematics::tree. ("Kinematics" deals with conversion between Cartesian coordinates and internal coordinates, often discussed in terms of robot arms.)
+The relevant code is in core::kinematics and core::kinematics::tree. ("Kinematics" deals with conversion between Cartesian coordinates and [[internal coordinates]], often discussed in terms of robot arms.)

 Handedness and conventions
 ==========================